 "Paul Fakler is well regarded for his copyright and trademark expertise, particularly in issues arising in the technology and music industries.
 One market insider describes him as 'a true copyright specialist and an excellent litigator,' while another notes: 'He provides superlative service.'"Chambers USA

 Paul Fakler is a partner in Mayer Brown's New York office and a member of the Intellectual Property practice.
 He works at the intersection of music, technology, and business.
-He draws upon over two decades of experience litigating some of the seminal cases applying copyright and related law to new media and technologies to help streaming, broadcasting, media and software companies advance their business objectives.
-One of the few attorneys in the country with extensive first-chair experience before the Copyright Royalty Board and other royalty rate setting venues, his experience also spans many other issues, including music licensing, royalty audits and payment disputes, copyright infringement, fair use and other defenses, the DMCA and its safe harbor for internet service providers, copyright issues relating to artificial intelligence, copyright policy matters, and government affairs.
+He draws upon over two decades of experience litigating some of the seminal cases applying copyright and related law to new media and technologies to help companies in the streaming, broadcasting, media, software, and other industries advance their business objectives.
+One of the few attorneys in the country with extensive first-chair experience before the Copyright Royalty Board and other royalty rate setting venues, his experience also spans many other issues, including music licensing, royalty audits and payment disputes, copyright infringement, fair use and other defenses, the DMCA and its safe harbor for online service providers, copyright issues relating to artificial intelligence, copyright policy matters, and government affairs.
 Paul has been ranked by Chambers USA and other independent ratings organizations as a leading copyright practitioner continuously since 2013, and frequently speaks and publishes on legal developments in the fields of copyright, music, and technology.

 Although he assists clients with issues relating to many different types of content, Paul has especially deep experience in the music industry as it has adapted to fundamental changes brought by digital media.
 As music evolves into a cutting-edge digital industry, those businesses require an equally innovative legal approach.
 Paul offers creative ways to adapt copyright laws to the latest technology, through litigation, counseling and government relations.
 He has devoted his practice to this unique field, as well as to handling software copyright litigation, a natural fit given his experience as a copyright lawyer, former software developer and amateur musician.